Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 There was a hoot, another rustle, some muffled crunches, and the forward guards were gone too, so abruptly that they didn’t even get to cry out.
 All she saw of whatever took them was a suggestion of a tail whipping away into the foliage.
 Panicked, Wgywr spun a third time, and found herself looking directly into a weapon.

-What stood before was...Human, probably.
+What stood before was...
+Human, probably.
 Though it was hard to tell, as it was shorter and rather broader than she thought normal.
 Theirs’ was a disconcertingly variable species.
 In any case, he - undoubtedly male - was covered head to toe in armor, which did nothing at all to disguise his bestial deathworlder nature.

 They stood for a moment, staring at each other until she gathered herself and stood, regally drawing herself to her full height so that she could tower over the tiny deathworlder.